gaborcsardi/async/README.md

 ## Introduction

-The async package brings asychronous I/O and computation to R. As a first step it implements asynchronous HTTP requests.
+The async package brings asychronous I/O and computation to R. It implements asynchronous HTTP requests, timers, subprocesses and an R worker pool.

 ## Deferred Values